score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 ## Reserved Resource Types

-In general, `resource-type` has no meaning for Score, but it can affect how targeted Score CLI tool resolves the resource.
+In general, `resource-type` has no meaning for Score, but it can affect how targeted Platform CLI tool resolves the resource.
 Following are the conventions on the “reserved” resource types:

 | resource-type                  | Score-compose                                                                                                                   | Score-humanitec                                                                                                                 |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |